earok/scorpion-editor-demos/README.md

 * Light And Dark demo reuses some of the same assets used in Monkey Lad

 * Parallax Tricks demos uses environment art (c) BitBeamCannon.
 These may NOT be used in another project

+* Performance demo reuses assets from Amigo the Fox demo

 * Render Modes and Palettes demo reuses some of the same assets used in Amigo the Fox